cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

      - ``GET <base-url>/metrics/user/apps/HelloWorld/flows/``
        ``WhoFlow/runs/13ac3a50-a435-49c8-a752-83b3c1e1b9a8/flowlets/saver/names.bytes?aggregate=true``
    * - Description
-     - Querying a *User-Defined* metric, *names.bytes* of a Flow by it's run-id
+     - Querying a *User-Defined* metric, *names.bytes* of a Flow by it's run-ID
    * -
      -
    * - HTTP Method